levitsky/identipy_server/README.md

 ```
 $ python manage.py createsuperuser
 ```
-And finally, create a regular user account:
+You can also create a regular user account from Django admin site or from command line:

 ```
 $ python manage.py createuser <username>